elastic/apm/specs/agents/log-onboarding.md

 The configuration option must be marked experimental for now to allow for breaking changes we may need to introduce.
 Once the end-to-end process for seamless log onboarding with Elastic Agent works, we'll remove the experimental flag.

+As the implementation of this configuration option will be specific for each supported log library, the supported technologies documentation should list the supported frameworks (including supported version ranges) and the agent version that introduced support for each logging library.

 |                |   |
 |----------------|---|
 | Valid options  | `override`, `off` (case insensitive) |